Discover Britain’s Biggest Battery

 Pumped Storage Hydro

-Pump storage works when water is released from the higher reservoir to drive the turbines in the power station below it before being passed into the lower reservoir.
-Then, at times when there is cheap surplus electricity available, for example from wind farms or nuclear power, the electricity generators are switched to become massive motors, which pump water from the lower reservoir back yup to the higher one, where it is stored until it is needed to meet the next peak in demand.
+Pumped storage schemes have two reservoirs to hold water, with one higher than the other.
+It works when water is released from the higher reservoir to drive the turbines in the power station below before passing into the lower reservoir.
+Then, when there is cheap surplus electricity available, the electricity generators are switched to become massive motors pumping water from the lower reservoir back to the higher one, where it's stored until needed to meet the next peak in demand.

-Pumped storage schemes give the operator even greater control over when the power station runs and can often respond very quickly to meet unexpected high demand for electricity.
-Typically, pumped storage schemes can be operating in full output in under two minutes when called on to do so.
-Foyers, owned by SSE, on the south shore of Loch Ness, is one of only four pumped storage schemes in the UK.
+Pumped storage gives operators even greater control over when power stations run and can respond very quickly to meet unexpected high electricity demand.
+Typically, pumped storage can be operating in full output in under two minutes when called on to do so.

-Run of River
+Run of River Hydro

 In the simplest run of river schemes, some of the water from a naturally fast-flowing river is diverted via a tunnel to drive a water turbine in a nearby power station.
 The turbine spins as the water flows, driving a shaft that is connected to the electricity generator.
 The water is then allowed to flow back in the river.

 The main disadvantage of run of river schemes is that the amount of electricity and when it can be generated is almost entirely governed by how much water there is in the river at any given time.
 When permission is granted to build run of river schemes, there is usually a requirement that a set minimum amount of water must always be allowed to remain in the river to protect wildlife and habitat.
 So when the river is low, due to lack of rain, the power station may be starved of water and unable to generate any electricity at all.
-Admittedly this doesn’t happen very often in Scotland – but it does sometimes.